Skip to content

 Towels.

-We said all you need is your body for your back workouts at home, and while that’s true, we prefer to use a towel for certain exercises to ensure they are challenging enough to build muscle and strength.
+We said all you need is your body, and that’s true.
+But we like using a towel for certain movements because it helps ensure the exercise is challenging enough to build muscle and strength.

 Superficial vs Deep Muscles